ansible/ansible/test/integration/README.md

 These tests will modify files in subdirectories, but will not do things that install or remove packages or things outside of those test subdirectories.
 They will also not reconfigure or bounce system services.

-Run as follows:
+Run as follows for all POSIX platform tests executed by our CI system:

-    make non_destructive
+    test/runner/ansible-test integration -v posix/ci/

-You can select specific tests with the --tags parameter.
+You can select specific tests as well, such as for individual modules:

-    TEST_FLAGS="--tags test_vars_blending" make
+    test/runner/ansible-test integration -v ping

 Destructive Tests
 =================